 Value-added tax (VAT)

 Italian VAT (Imposta sul Valore Aggiunto) applies to the supply of goods and services carried out in Italy by entrepreneurs, professionals, or artists and on importations carried out by anyone.
-Intra-Community acquisitions are also subject to VAT taxation under certain situations.
+Intra-Community acquisitions are also subject to VAT under certain situations.

 The Italian standard VAT rate is 22%.
 Reduced rates are provided for specifically listed supplies of goods and services, such as: